padilla-lab/Padilla-Lab-Website/_pages/join.md

 We have **three years of funding** available for a postdoc to start as early as **September 2026**.
 Strong candidates have a PhD (or will defend soon) in chemistry, chemical/biomedical engineering, materials science, biophysics, or a related field, and a track record of high-impact research and publications.
 Backgrounds in chemical synthesis, nucleic acid delivery, solution biophysics (SAXS/SANS, AF4-MALS, AUC), immune engineering, and cell engineering are especially relevant, but we value scientific range over an exact match.

 **Graduate students.**
 Prospective and current PhD students in Materials Science & Engineering and other PhD programs are welcome to reach out about rotations and projects.
 Tell us what problems you want to work on.
-Applicants are strongly encouraged to apply for the Chemistry/Biology Interface (CBI) Training Program (https://chemh-cbi.stanford.edu/).
+Applicants are strongly encouraged to apply for the [Chemistry/Biology Interface (CBI) Training Program](https://chemh-cbi.stanford.edu/).

 **Undergraduate researchers.**
 We are not currently accepting undergraduate researchers at this point.